Diaoul/subliminal/docs/provider_guide.rst

 will be done by the user through the `provider_configs` argument of the :func:`~subliminal.api.list_subtitles` and :func:`~subliminal.api.download_best_subtitles` functions.
 No network operation must be done during instantiation, only configuration.
-Any error in the configuration must raise a :class:`~subliminal.exceptions.ProviderConfigurationError`.
+Any error in the configuration must raise a :class:`~subliminal.exceptions.ConfigurationError`.

-Beyond this point, if a network error occurs, a :class:`~subliminal.exceptions.ProviderNotAvailable` exception must be raised and an unexpected behavior must raise a :class:`~subliminal.exceptions.ProviderError` exception.
+Beyond this point, if an error occurs, a generic :class:`~subliminal.exceptions.ProviderError` exception must be raised.
+You can also use more explicit exception classes :class:`~subliminal.exceptions.AuthenticationError` and :class:`~subliminal.exceptions.DownloadLimitExceeded`.

 Initialization / Termination